-In this work the issues discussed above have been addressed and implemented in a prototype risk assessment system for the analysis of aerosol release and spreading in urban environments.
-The system consists of a simulator and front-end interface.
+A version of such simulation tool has been developed in this study and implemented in a prototype risk assessment system for the analysis of aerosol release and spreading in urban environments.
+The system consists of a simulator and a front-end interface.
 The simulator incorporates a physically based model of aerosol transport and is executed on high-performance computing facilities, such as computer clusters or grid environments.
 It collects the data of possible aerosol release scenarios.
 The front-end interface runs as a web-based application and retrieves the data for particular scenarios and their outcomes.
-There are several aspects required to implement this method: